PubInv/Gluss-Pusher/Immature Ideas.md

 Probably these need to latch in both directions to get the wedge effect, but that should be entirely possible.
 I believe that by placing extra magnets in the carrier (not the push rod) and simply having them rotate out of the way in the presence of an applied B-field (which is easy to achieve), we should be able to make a physically strong latching system, at the cost of some increased weight in the carrier.
 This would make a capactitor based "pump-and-rest" system more reasonable, and avoid us enterring a heavy duty cycle.

+# Idea: using a twisting motion of the pushrod to lock it in place.

+The Gluss Pusher currently doesn't have a way to lock the pushrod in place.
+One way would be to have tabs added to the push rod, and grooves in the channel with slots.
+By rotating the pushrod, you would free it for vertical motion, and by rotating it back you would lock it in place.
+The rotation could be done with magnets in the push rod, or even rollers.
+I think this would make it a lot less elegant however.